 Of course!
 As part of our pre-departure services we will check and double check your arrival times.
 You'll let us know the carrier, flight number and arrival time of your flight and our staff and will be there ready to meet you.
 Don't worry if your flight is delayed, we keep an eye on all that info too and we'll still be there to meet you if you are delayed as it's not your fault.
 We'll also ask for 2 passport photos and a copy of your passport photo page so we'll know who we are looking out for.
 You will be wearing a rather fashionable Premed Projects t-shirt and you will too and we'll be holding a sign saying "Premed Projects".
 Finally you will have the mobile numbers of the Project leaders so if by some unfortunate circumstance you don't spot us straight away, we are only a phone call away and our head office is open 24/7 just incase.
 We will never leave the airport without you so just relax on your flight knowing we'll be there.

 + How do I travel in country?

 We organise private transfers in our India and Thailand destinations so you won't be taking public transportation anywhere as it's far more safe and comfortable to travel this way.
-On our UK project you'll take a combination of private transfers, the tube, London buses and good old walking.
+On our UK project you'll take a combination of private coaches, the tube, and good old walking.
 All airport arrivals and departures are transferred by private vehicle in all destinations.